forsaken-threads/diplomatic/documentation/ResponseHandler.md

     function wasFailed()
     {
         // if this was errored, it is not failed.
-        // if it wasn't errored, but the Message key does not exist on the filtered response, it is also not failed if ($this->wasErrored() || !key_exists('Message', $this->filteredResponse)) {
+        // if it wasn't errored, but the Message key doesn't exist, it is also not failed if ($this->wasErrored() || !key_exists('Message', $this->filteredResponse)) {
             return false;
         }